 - Any items that require a power source to heat up, including coffee makers, Keurigs, rice cookers, crock pots, electric tea kettles, George Foreman grills, irons, steamers, heating pads, electric blankets, etc. are prohibited.
 The only items that are an exception to this fire safety policy are hair dryers and hair straighteners.

 - Extension cords that are not surge protected (Surge protected extension cords have an on/off switch.)

 - Halogen lamps or bulbs

 - Candles and incense

-- Unapproved upholstered furniture - Upholstered items must meet Boston Fire Safety codes for the Residence Hall and must be approved by Building Operations.
-Please send detailed information about the item and photos of the item (tags when possible) by August 1, 2018 to Building Operations vie email.
+- Unapproved upholstered furniture - Upholstered items must meet Boston Fire Safety codes for the Residence Hall and must be approved by Residence Life.
+Please send detailed information about the item and photos of the item (tags when possible) to the Director of Residence Life and Housing via email.
 Unapproved items will not be allowed in the Residence Hall.

 - Mattresses and water beds